Hoya skötselråd, porslinsblomma

 Hoya's natural range is in tropical Asia and the western Pacific region

 Hoya is a genus of about 565 species of tropical and subtropical, lianas and shrub-like plants.
-They originate from Asia and the Pacific Islands and grow naturally in rainforests, on coasts and on cliffs.
-Hoya can grow as epiphytes, where they attach to other plants, or as terrestrial plants.
+They originate from Asia and the Pacific Islands and grow naturally in rainforests, on coasts and on rocks.
+Hoya can grow as epiphytes, where they attach themselves to other plants, or as terrestrial plants.

 Hoya callistophylla

-Hoya callistophylla , originally from the Borneo rainforest and endangered in the wild.
+Hoya callistophylla , originally from the rainforest of Borneo and endangered in the wild.

-The leaves of Hoya are simple and often succulent.
-They vary greatly in size, from as small as one centimeter ( Hoya engleriana ) to as large as 25 centimeters ( Hoya latifolia ) .
+The leaves of the porcelain flower are simple, often thick and succulent.
+They vary greatly in size, from as small as one centimeter ( Hoya engleriana ) to as large as 25 centimeters (Hoya latifolia ) .
 The shape of the leaves is equally diverse: some are round ( Hoya obovata ), others narrow and linear ( Hoya linearis ), or heart-shaped ( Hoya kerrii ).
-Some have leaves that look almost prehistoric like Hoya callistophylla .
+Some have leaves that look almost prehistoric, such as Hoya callistophylla .

-The flowers on Hoya usually grow in clusters on perennial inflorescences, so-called spurs, which are extended each time the plant blooms.
-Many species have fragrant flowers and sometimes produce large quantities of nectar.
+The flowers of Hoyas usually grow in clusters on perennial inflorescences, called spurs, which are lengthened each time the plant blooms.
+Many species have fragrant flowers and sometimes produce large amounts of nectar.

-Each flower has a star shape, typical of Hoya, with five thick, triangular petals and a central structure, which contains the reproductive organs of the flower.
+Each flower has a star shape, typical of porcelain flowers, with five thick, triangular petals and a central structure, which contains the flower's reproductive organs.

 flowers on hoya

-The popular houseplant Hoya bella has been described as an "amethyst in frosted silver" by William Hooker, the first director of the botanic garden, Kew Gardens in England.
+The popular houseplant Hoya bella has been described as an “amethyst in frosted silver” by William Hooker, the first director of the botanical garden, Kew Gardens in England.

 Hoya pollen is packed in small, sticky pollen sacs that easily attach to pollinating insects such as moths, flies and ants.
 In the East Asian species Hoya carnosa, pollen sticks to the legs of moths as they search for nectar among the flowers.